Quantum Dial for High-Harmonic Generation: Results

 The corresponding harmonic spectrum of the three cases (i) None, (ii) Thermal, (iii) BSV are presented in Fig.\ref{fig:setup_compare}\textbf{c}.
 It is evident that the harmonics are strongly modified by the BSV.
-Since the driving laser is linearly polarized along the $x$-axis, i.e. the symmetry-preserved direction in MoS$_2$, only odd harmonics appear for cases (i) and (ii) along the $x$-axis.
-However, since the BSV oscillates at twice the fundamental frequency \cite{gerry2023introductory}, the even harmonics occur when perturbed via a BSV pulse \cite{boroumand2025quantum,lemieux2025photon}.

-To further investigate the underlying physics, we present the momentum space distribution of selected harmonic orders $|J_x(N\omega_0,K_x,K_y)|$ [see Eq.(\ref{main:eq:Jtw})] in Fig.\ref{fig:setup_compare}\textbf{d-l}.
+This modification is more pronounced for weak driving lasers.
+Since the driving laser is linearly polarized along the $x$-axis, i.e. the symmetry-preserved direction in MoS$_2$, only odd harmonics exist.
+To further examine the underlying physics, the momentum-space distributions of selected harmonic orders $J_x(N\omega_0,K_x,K_y)$ [see Eq.(\ref{main:eq:Jtw})] are shown in Fig.\ref{fig:setup_compare}\textbf{d-l}, with the white hexagon marking the boundary of the first Brillouin zone.
+The complex spectral distribution can be written as $J_x(N\omega_0,K_x,K_y)=|J_x(N\omega_0,K_x,K_y)|\exp{[i\alpha(N\omega_0,K_x,K_y)]}$.
+In these plots, the amplitude $|J_x(N\omega_0,K_x,K_y)|$ is represented by brightness, while the phase $\alpha(N\omega_0,K_x,K_y)$ is encoded by color.
+The black color suggests the optical responses of the corresponding region are very weak.
 Specifically, we show $N=3,\,4,\,5$.
+Note that the minimum bandgap of MoS$_2$ is around $4.3\hbar\omega_0$.
+Consequently, the 5th order harmonic $5\hbar\omega_0$ is the first above-bandgap excitation, where the corresponding excitations are marked by red arrows and dots in Fig.\ref{fig:setup_compare}\textbf{b,j-l}

-From left to right, the columns correspond to cases (i), (ii), and (iii), respectively.
+In Fig.\ref{fig:setup_compare}\textbf{d-l}, from left to right, the columns correspond to cases (i), (ii), and (iii), respectively.
 From top to bottom, the rows represent different harmonic orders.
 In Fig.\ref{fig:setup_compare}\textbf{d-i}, the excitations are below the bandgap.
-One can see that the responses are delocalized and extend across the entire Brillouin zone.
+The responses are delocalized across the entire Brillouin zone.
+In the third harmonic (Fig. \ref{fig:setup_compare}\textbf{d-f}), the phase is even with respect to $K_x$, whereas in the fourth harmonic (Fig. \ref{fig:setup_compare}\textbf{g-i}) it is odd.
+As a result, integrating over the entire Brillouin zone causes the fourth harmonic—and, more generally, all even harmonics—to vanish as shown in Fig. \ref{fig:setup_compare}\textbf{c}.

 For the above bandgap excitations (Fig.\ref{fig:setup_compare}\textbf{j-l}), two types of responses can be observed.
 The first is the resonant responses around the $K$ and $K^\prime$ points, where the energy of the emitted harmonic photon matches exactly the bandgap of the material.
 The resonant responses are further illustrated by two representative data points marked by red dots in Fig.\ref{fig:setup_compare}\textbf{b} and the zoomed-in panel in Fig.\ref{fig:setup_compare}\textbf{j-l}.
 The remaining part is the non-resonant response.
+It can be seen that the resonant responses are very comparable for all three cases.